ouspg/CompSec/Lab2_Network/README.md

 In many places, the Juice Shop is [improperly validating its inputs](https://cwe.mitre.org/data/definitions/20.html).
 This gives the attacker the ability to give an input that the application is not expecting.
 You will see this in action when you cash out with a negative amount of items or when you leave a 0-star review of the store.

  Usually, shops like Juice Shop are made to be used by multiple users.
 In these cases, different users have different privileges and are therefore able to access different places.
 For example, you are able to access your basket but not other users' baskets.
-In the same fashion only admin should be able to access the administration panel.
+In the same fashion, only the admin should be able to access the administration panel.
 However, Juice Shop's [access control is broken](https://en.wikipedia.org/wiki/Privilege_escalation) and users can access places that they should not be able.

 We also delve into the basics of cross-site request forgery.
 A short explanation of the concept taken from [OWASP](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF))."Cross-Site Request Forgery (CSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they're currently authenticated.
 CSRF attacks specifically target state-changing requests, not theft of data since the attacker has no way to see the response to the forged request.
-With a little help of social engineering (such as sending a link via email or chat), an attacker may trick the users of a web application into executing actions of the attacker's choosing.
+With a little help from social engineering (such as sending a link via email or chat), an attacker may trick the users of a web application into executing actions of the attacker's choosing.
 If the victim is a normal user, a successful CSRF attack can force the user to perform state-changing requests like transferring funds, changing their email address, and so forth.
 If the victim is an administrative account, CSRF can compromise the entire web application."

 The final thing we focus on by using the Juice Shop is Cross-Site Scripting.
 A short explanation of what Cross-Site Scripting means taken from [OWASP:](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)) "Cross-Site Scripting (XSS) attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.
 XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end-user.
 Flaws that allow these attacks to succeed are quite widespread and occur anywhere a web application uses input from a user within the output it generates without validating or encoding it.